mlundine/Shoreline_Extraction_GAN/README.md

 Then select which satellites you would like to pull imagery from (L5, L7, L8, and/or S2).

 Once everything is ready, hit Start Download.
 This will make a new folder data/sitename where images get saved.
+The metadata for all of the images are saved to a csv in this folder.

 Optionally, you can choose a shapefile with already constructed study areas.
 This is useful if you wish to download imagery from many study areas.
 * If you are doing the shapefile download, make sure this option is checked.